-How to Know You Are Led by the Spirit
+How to Know if You Are Being Led by the Holy Spirit

 The Holy Spirit teaches and guides us according to God’s plan and purpose for our lives.
 One of the ways He does this is by convicting us of sin.
 Another way is by speaking to our heart and the witness of the Spirit.
 “The Spirit Himself bears witness with our spirit” (Romans 8:16).